-The social work program is now part of the School of Nursing, Midwifery and Social Work.
-This year we continue to build new and exciting collaborations with nursing and midwifery scholars and practitioners in common fields of work including community health, acute care, mental health, antenatal and postnatal care with vulnerable children and families.
+The social work program is offered within the School of Nursing, Midwifery and Social Work.
+Our social work staff have strong links with nursing, midwifery and counselling scholars and practitioners.
+We share many common fields of work including community health, acute care, mental health, antenatal and postnatal care with vulnerable children and families.
+Many social work staff are also involved with collaborations across the university particularly with scholars in psychology, social science, law and rehabilitation sciences.